 So every evening after I got home from work, I would light up the red Chinese lamp by my bed, fill ink in my fountain pen and start writing, imagining the face of the proposed recipient.
 It’s a different thing altogether that after four paragraphs it didn’t matter who I was writing to, because by then I was writing to myself.

 That reminds me, the other day I got a message on my cellphone.
 It was from a girl who had been ditched by her boyfriend.
 She was pouring her heart out to another friend but the message reached me — a misfire, as they say.
 Anyway, I sought to comfort her and we got talking.
-The conversation stretched to four hours at the end of which she said: ‘‘Will you give me a hug?
+The conversation stretched to four hours at the end of which she said: ‘‘Will you hug me?
 That’s what I need now.’’

 Suddenly, it was all so simple.
 Well, technology might have shown me the short cut, but somewhere along the path, I’ve lost myself — the person who came out of hiding every time he sat with a pen and paper and began with the words, ‘‘My dear…’’